-- The course must meet all 9 through 12 state curriculum standards. - The transcript record for the course must include a Milestones End-of-Course (EOC) score if an EOC is required by the Georgia Department of Education. - Grades must incorporate EOC scores, as applicable.
+- The course must meet all 9 through 12 state curriculum standards. - The transcript record for the course must include a Milestones End-of-Course (EOC) score if an EOC is required by the Georgia Department of Education. - Grades must incorporate EOC scores, as applicable, and the student must earn a grade of 79 or better.